 Effective lobbying is especially important today, as the Trump administration and GOP controlled Congress look to remake virtually every aspect of the regulatory landscape.
 But identifying corporations that effectively make their case with lawmakers and regulators can be difficult for individual investors.

 The Policy Opportunity Portfolio was backtested to 2002, and again held its performance versus the S&P. This result is evidence that, regardless of which party controls the White House and Congress, the factors that determine a company’s inclusion in POP remain unaffected; the LI metrics uncover companies that find success in Washington, no matter the current political climate.
+That said it is important to understand that backtested portfolios have the benefit of hindsight.
+Future results will not be consistent with backtested results.

 The 50 stocks included in POP are divided evenly between income and growth shares.